LucasSouzaOfficial/LucasSouzaOfficial/README.md

-A simple man interested a simple things
+A simple man interested in a simple things